 There is no denying that our news and media landscape has changed dramatically in recent years.
 While we clearly have a wealth of information at our fingertips and accessible on our smartphones, in many ways it is more difficult to discern fact from fiction than ever before.
 As involved citizens, we must be aware of the challenges and choose to evaluate news critically and carefully.

-Tiffany has been an educator for eleven years and serves as the Director of Library at Episcopal.
+Tiffany has been an educator for fourteen years and serves as the Director of Library at Episcopal.
 A lifelong resident of Baton Rouge, she earned her Bachelor’s degree in Education from Southeastern Louisiana University and her Masters in Educational Technology Leadership from Northwestern State University of Louisiana.
 She has served as the President for ISTE’s Librarians Network and was recognized as one of ISTE’s 2014 Emerging Leaders.
 Tiffany is National Board Certified in Library Media and was named one of the 2014 Library Journal Movers & Shakers.
 She was the 2016 recipient of the Louisiana Library Media Specialist Award and is currently the President of the Louisiana Association of School Librarians.
 Tiffany speaks regularly at state, national, and international conferences on school library and technology topics.